History of SMWC

 As an early leader in distance education, the College introduced one of the first independent study programs in the nation, the Women’s External Degree Program, in 1973.
 This program served adult women who needed flexible schedules to balance earning a degree, important family responsibilities and career obligations.

-In 2005, the College expanded access to its undergraduate distance and adult programs to men, while maintaining a firm commitment to preserving its campus-based undergraduate program for women only.
+In 2005, the College expanded access to its undergraduate distance and adult programs to men.
 Today, through the renamed Woods Online program, both women and men earn college degrees in a wide variety of majors, at a pace that works for their lifestyles.

 SMWC’s bold vision to educate students of all ages with an appetite for knowledge is evident in the delivery of its other distance programs.
 Since 1984, SMWC has offered co-ed graduate programs.
 Current graduate programs accepting new students are Master of Arts in Art Therapy, Master of Arts in Music Therapy and Master of Leadership Development.